mjknj18/UFO-Data-Analysis/README.md

 ## Questions

 1. Create and display a HTML table of all UFO sightings on web page initialization.
-2. Allow user to filter UFO sightings data by date, city, state, country, and/or state.
+2. Allow user to filter the UFO sightings table by date, city, state, country, and/or state.

 ## Datasets